jdubray/sam-samples/todomvc-app/readme.md

 SAM is naturally isomorphic so all the code provided in that sample can, without modification, run on node.js following [this tutorial](http://sam.js.org/#iso)

+The "mods" directory contains a modularized version of the application.

 ## License

 The SAM sample code is <a rel="license" href="http://unlicense.org/">"unlicensed"</a><br>